erwa/notes/finance/finance.md

 In addition to the $19k (2019) pre-tax and Roth contributions, you can additionally make up to $37k (2019) in after-tax contribution for a maximum total contribution of $56k (2019).

 Earnings are taxed for pre-tax and after-tax, but not for Roth.
+After-tax contributions can be converted to Roth automatically by Vanguard, after which earnings will no longer be taxed.

 https://www.doughroller.net/retirement-planning/pros-and-cons-of-after-tax-401k-contributions/